CODE OF ETHICS FOR RABBIS

 VI.
 POWERS AND PROCEDURES FOR ADJUDICATING ETHICAL VIOLATIONS

 The Ethics Committee (EC) shall investigate and adjudicate complaints against members of the CCAR.
 To insure prompt and thorough responses to complaints, the EC may establish fact gathering teams to conduct investigations.
 In cases involving sexual misconduct, each fact gathering team will be comprised of two rabbis (one of whom is a member of the EC) and a layperson.
+If the appointment of a member of the EC to the fact gathering team involves geographical difficulties, a former member of the EC may be appointed by the CCAR President or this provision may be waived by the Chair of the EC with approval of a majority of the EC.
 The EC member of the team may participate in the EC’s deliberations concerning the specific case but shall not vote thereon.
 Attention should be paid to gender balance when composing fact gathering teams.
 In addition, the EC will establish a list of consultants, including psychotherapists with expertise in matters of sexual misconduct, who will be available to the fact gathering teams.
 In reviewing all other complaints, the use and composition of fact gathering teams will be left to the discretion of the EC.
 There may be cases not involving sexual misconduct in which the EC decides to conduct the investigation itself without designating a fact gathering team.

 1. As stated in the CCAR Code of Ethics, anyone with knowledge of misconduct, whether or not he/she is an alleged victim, may submit a complaint.
 All URJ regional directors, CCAR members and URJ congregational presidents should be informed of CCAR ethics procedures and instructed in how to handle inquiries about complaints.
 Persons receiving a complaint should respond compassionately but should not seek details or make judgments as to guilt or innocence.
 They should inform the complainant about the procedure for making a complaint and may continue to counsel him/her.
 Complaints should be sent to the Chair of the EC.
 In order for the investigation process to begin, complaints must be written and must include the names of all parties involved, as well as specific details of the misconduct.
 If the complainant is not ready to initiate a written complaint or wishes to withhold relevant facts, the EC may designate an appropriate party to counsel, advise or represent him/her.